idontknow442/Npc-Generator-Dilshan-Singh/README.md

  I made a project that generates 10 npcs which include 6 different attributes.

- I made this npc generator with using python code.
+ I made this npc generator using python code.

  This project consists of a short 28 lines and gets the job done.

 ## Overview

-I made a generator that makes 10 npcs with random atrributes using python.
+I made a generator that makes 10 npcs with random attributes using python.
 I used [while loop](#While-Loop-Explained) to make 10 npcs.

 This generator I made consists of 6 attributes which are listed below